 For the aspiring urban gardener, composting is a great option to ensure you have a steady stream of organic fertilizer with the added benefit of landfill diversion.
 If you're just getting started the heap method may be best for you.
 Start-up costs are virtually nil so you could start tomorrow if you wanted.
 The turnaround time to get your compost though is going to be extremely slow.

 If you have any desire to really embrace composting I highly recommend the Jora JK270.
 I've had mine for years and it's still producing great quality compost.
-You can pick one up on Amazon (click here to check the price on the Jora composter).
+I bought my composter on Amazon (click here to check the current price of the Jora composter).

 I think the models from Joraform are the best composters on the market currently.
 The dual bins, high-quality construction, and well-designed tumbling process allow you to get what you want, beautiful dark compost, faster than other methods.

 If you have any question just drop them in the comments and I'll do my best to follow up with you.

 How to Make Great CompostNo matter what type of gardening you do, rich, dark, organic compost is prized for improving the soil so much that the flowers, foliage, or vegetables you grow are the healthiest and most robust.